 Diarrhoea is an unpleasant illness but it should not last for very long.
 With treatment, you should expect to recover after three to five days.
 Medication is recommended to help your body rehydrate after losing important minerals and salts (electrolytes) during the course of the illness.
 There is no vaccine to help prevent diarrhoea, but it is easily treatable if it does occur.
 To protect yourself, it is advisable to drink clean water and make sure the foods you are eating have been handled hygienically.

-Jet lag is a condition which affects people when they travel through different time zones causing the body to become confused by the disparity between its natural body clock and the surroundings which indicate a different time of day.
+Jet lag is a condition that affects people when they travel through different time zones, causing the body to become confused by the disparity between its natural body clock and the surroundings which indicate a different time of day.
 This can cause a number of unpleasant symptoms such as lethargy, insomnia or disorientation.

 Jet lag symptoms can persist throughout the holiday, which can be very frustrating particularly if you are going abroad for just a short period of time.
 This is why we offer a jet lag treatment pack, which contains a medication with the natural hormone melatonin to help get your sleeping pattern back on track.